 - Inspect your workloads and detect anomalies in your cloud environment: CWPP tools monitor your endpoints and use anomaly detection to warn you about potential attacks and help you understand the context.

-- Overview of your security workload: CWPP solution supports in automated detection of vulnerabilities within containers, VMs or serverless functions.
-CWPP tools inspect the different layers of your workloads and automatically scan, monitor, and warn about known vulnerabilities (CVEs) within the workload or insecure port configurations such as public accessible ports.
+- Overview of your security workload: CWPP solution supports the automated detection of vulnerabilities within containers, VMs or serverless functions.
+CWPP tools inspect the different layers of your workloads and automatically scan, monitor, and warn about known vulnerabilities (CVEs) within the workload or insecure port configurations such as publicly accessible ports.

 - Reduce security risks in a fast-paced cloud development: To cope with the fast cloud development speed, CWPP tightly integrates into deployment or development environments.
 Hereby, security issues are detected early during software development and remediation can be instantly applied at the time the issues appear.
 This largely reduces the timeframe for potential attacks.

 - Visibility in the hybrid cloud strategy: Companies use a wide range of technologies and rely on a hybrid cloud provider strategy.
 Managing the workloads across all accounts, all cloud regions, and across cloud providers is error-prone.